StellarLis/NoteApp/README.md

 # NoteApp

-This is just a simple app, created by using Clean Architecture, MVVM pattern and HILT and ROOM libraries.
+This is just a simple app, created by using Clean Architecture, MVVM pattern, HILT and ROOM libraries.